microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 When the **COMPUTE_EMBEDDINGS_ONLY_IF_NECESSARY** setting in the application config is set to **1**, embeddings are only processed if there are any changes in the text field of the record.

 ## Description

-Calculating embeddings costs money and we do not have to pay for the embedding computation if nothing has changed in the documents.

 In this challenge, we will do the following: